ccaccioppo/azure-network-protocols/README.md

 <img src="https://i.imgur.com/nurPwTN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-You can view each packet sent while pinging the machine in Wireshark, displaying the ICMP traffic for analysis.
+In Wireshark, you can observe every packet transmitted during the ping process, allowing you to analyze the ICMP traffic in detail.
 </p>
 <br />